JuliusJacobitz/TranslatorChromeExtension/README.md

 hf.

-To install extension go to chrome://extensions , dev mode , and select the "src"
+To install extension go to chrome://extensions , dev mode , and select the "src" folder